Opel Kadett B: Kadett Festival (1973)

-The most luxuriously equipped of the special edition Kadetts of 1973, the Festival could be purchased as a Limousine (sedan/saloon) or as a Coupé.
+The most luxuriously equipped of the special edition Kadetts of 1973, the Festival could be purchased as a Limousine (saloon) or as a Coupé.
 The cars were powered by the 60 PS 1.2S engine, and for approximately an extra 500 Marks the 3-speed automatic "Strasbourg" transmission could be specified.

 The Kadett-Festival buyer could choose from three fashionably metallic body colours: "sahara gold", "monza blue" and "lime green".
-"Extras" included as standard features in the "friendly" price were velour covered seats exclusive to the Kadett Festival, a sports steering wheel, front disc brakes packaged with servo-assistance for the brakes, anti-roll bars front and rear, a more powerful alternator than on most Kadetts, halogen spot lamps, a heated back window, sports wheels with radial tires and the external decoration of thin twin side-stripes.
+"Extras" included as standard features in the "friendly" price were velour covered seats exclusive to the Kadett Festival, a sports steering wheel, front disc brakes packaged with servo-assistance for the brakes, antiroll bars front and rear, a more powerful alternator than on most Kadetts, halogen spot lamps, a heated back window, sports wheels with radial tires and the external decoration of thin twin side-stripes.

 Kadett Grand Prix (1973)

-The Kadett Grand Prix was a special edition Kadett using the two-door Limousine (sedan/saloon) body with its interior enhanced by the fitting of carpets, a sports steering wheel and 3-point mounted seatbelts.
+The Kadett Grand Prix was a special edition Kadett using the two-door Limousine (saloon) body with its interior enhanced by the fitting of carpets, a sports steering wheel and 3-point mounted seatbelts.
 Under the bonnet/hood, there was an uprated alternator.
 The 3-speed automatic transmission could be ordered as an extra.

-For most of the run-out specials, customers were restricted to a choice of three body colours, but Grand Prix buyers could choose from between roof-til red, yellow ochre, sierra beige and arctic white.
+For most of the run-out specials, customers were restricted to a choice of three body colours, but Grand Prix buyers could choose from between roof-tile red, yellow ochre, sierra beige and arctic white.

 Export specials

 Opel Ascona (modified Kadett B assembled in Biel, Switzerland)

 The Opel Ascona 1700 should not be confused with the all-new Opel Ascona introduced in 1970.
-The "Opel Ascona" name was originally used for a 4-door "Limousine" (sedan/saloon)-bodied edition of the Kadett B powered by the manufacturer's 1,698 cc Camshaft in Head (CIH) high compression ratio "1.7S" engine.
+The "Opel Ascona" name was originally used for a 4-door "Limousine" (saloon)-bodied edition of the Kadett B powered by the manufacturer's 1,698 cc CIH high compression ratio "1.7S" engine.
 The interior was extensively modified, and incorporated several elements from the Kadett's "L" equipment package.
 Opel's first four Asconas came from the Kadett plant in Bochum, but all the rest of the 2,560 Kadett-based cars were assembled at Biel, near the Franco-German language frontier through central Switzerland, using imported components.
 General Motors had originally established their small auto-assembly facility in Biel in the 1930s as a reaction to a surge in trade protectionism which had been part of the political reaction in Europe and America to the economic depression of the early 1930s.